vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

     4: | D | U | S |             RESERVED                          |
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-OPTION-CODE
+OPTION-CODE:
 : 2 octets per [RFC6891].
 For Serve-Stale the code is TBD by IANA.

-OPTION-LENGTH
+OPTION-LENGTH:
 :  2 octets per [RFC6891].
 Contains the length of the
       payload following OPTION-LENGTH, in octets.

-D Flag
+D Flag:
 : If set, the client explicitly does NOT want stale answers.
 If clear, the client would like an indication of whether any data in the response is stale.

-U Flag
+U Flag:
-: This indicates that the server understand Serve-Stale EDNS option, and more information is communicated via the S flag.
+: This indicates that the server understands the Serve-Stale EDNS option, and more information is communicated via the S flag.
 It exists to get around the issue of some authorative servers simply echoing back ENDS options it does not understand.

-S Flag
+S Flag:
 : If set, this indicates that the response contains stale data.
 If clear, no data in the response has reached its TTL expiry.

-RESERVED
+RESERVED:
 : Reserved for future use.
 Should be set to zero on send and ignored on receipt.